riffomonas/code_club/_code_club/2020-03-26-candy-crush.md

 If you are unable to participate with us live, I will post a video version of the session so you can follow along on your own.

 <!-- Solution -->
-At the end, I will post my solution
+At the end, I will post our solution